 Recommended: Legal Methods Lab

 This course takes students from the Magna Carta and the Bill of Rights, via modern national constitutions to the UN Charter, today’s complex “European Constitutional Space”, and multistakeholder outcome documents.
 It is about sets of rules and norms, often but not always codified, which claim supremacy within a particular political community.
-The course provides an introduction into constitutional law from a comparative and multilevel perspective, including national, regional and international dimensions.
-It traces the history of the idea of constitutional government, discusses essential elements and theories of constitutionalism, and analyses them in the contemporary context of multilevel and Multistakeholder forms of governance.
+The course provides an introduction into constitutional law from a comparative and multilevel perspective, including national, regional, and international dimensions.
+It traces the history of the idea of constitutional government, discusses essential elements and theories of constitutionalism, and analyses them in the context of contemporary forms of multilevel and multistakeholder governance.

 After successful completion of the course, students are able to:

-Demonstrate various ways in which constitutions have been affected by processes of regional integration, internationalization and globalization.
+demonstrate analyse various ways in which constitutions have been affected by processes of regional integration, internationalization, and globalization.

 Once available, timetables will be published here.